This page: full notes A* summary notes C/B summary notes

 “You have heard that it was said, ‘eye for an eye and tooth for a tooth.’
 But I tell you, do not resist an evil person.
 If anyone slaps you on the right cheek, turn to them the other cheek also.”
 (Matthew 5:38-39).

-Bonhoeffer not turning the other cheek to Hitler is arguably therefore against Jesus’ teachings.
-Jesus died on the cross, he didn’t kill anyone.
-Since Jesus’ call to discipleship was for us to pick up our cross and follow him, this seems to imply suffering from evil, not fighting against it.
-Arguably Bonhoeffer is placing too much emphasis on suffering and going against Jesus’ teachings.
+Bonhoeffer did not turn the other cheek to Hitler.
+Jesus died on the cross, he didn’t ever use violence, let alone kill anyone.
+He allowed himself to be arrested, telling his disciples not to defend him.
+Jesus’ call to discipleship was for us to pick up our cross and follow him.
+His teachings and example suggest suffering from evil, not fighting against it.
+Arguably Bonhoeffer is placing the wrong sort of emphasis on suffering and going against Jesus’ teachings.

 Furthermore, in Romans 13 Paul says that ‘it is necessary’ that Christians should obey their rulers since the rulers are ‘God’s servant for your good’.
 This suggests that all civil disobedience, let alone violent resistance to rulers, is unbiblical.

 However: Barth & Bonhoeffer’s Neo-Orthodox view of the Bible.
-If the Bible were the perfect word of God, knowing God’s will would be a simple matter of following what the Bible says.
-However, Bonhoeffer followed Karl Barth’s view of the Bible, Neo-Orthodoxy; that scripture is human influenced and thus not the perfect word of God.
-However, the Bible’s effect on us can be the word of God.
-Approaching the Bible with humility and meditating on it in a community of believers can create an encounter with Jesus.
-The will of God is not the stale set of ancient ethical rules written in the Bible, it is alive in a Christian community.
-Each day and situation requires a renewed attempt to understand the will of God.
+If the Bible were the perfect word of God then knowing God’s will would be a simple matter of following what the Bible says.
+Much of the Bible does seem to go against Bonhoeffer’s theology.
+However, Bonhoeffer doesn’t think the Bible is the perfect word of God.
+He followed Karl Barth’s view called Neo-Orthodox, that approaching the Bible with humility and meditating on it in a community of believers can create an encounter with Jesus.
+The Bible’s effect on us can be the word of God.
+This approach makes Bonhoeffer immune to the criticism that his theology goes against the Bible.
+He thinks legalism is the wrong approach.
+The will of God is not the stale set of ancient ethical rules written in the Bible.
+It is alive in a Christian church community.
+Each new day and situation need a renewed attempt to understand the will of God.

 “The will of God is not a system of rules which is established from the outset; it is something new and different in each different situation in life, and for this reason a man must ever anew examine what the will of God may be.
 The heart, the understanding, observation and experience must all collaborate in this task.”